tpolecat/tpolecat.github.io/_doobie-0.2.0-SNAPSHOT/11-Unit-Testing.md

   from country
   where population > ?
 + SQL Compiles and Typechecks
-x P01 Short  →  INTEGER (INTEGER)
+x P01 Short  →  INTEGER (int4)
-   x Short is not coercible to INTEGER (INTEGER) according to the JDBC specification.
+   x Short is not coercible to INTEGER (int4) according to the JDBC specification.
-     Fix this by changing the schema type to SMALLINT, or the Scala type to Int or JdbcType. (<console>:20)
+     Fix this by changing the schema type to SMALLINT, or the Scala type to Int or PersonId or JdbcType. (<console>:20)

-x C01 CODE       CHAR     (CHAR)     NOT NULL  →  Int x CHAR (CHAR) is ostensibly coercible to Int according to the JDBC specification
+x C01 code       CHAR     (bpchar)  NOT NULL  →  Int x CHAR (bpchar) is ostensibly coercible to Int according to the JDBC specification
      but is not a recommended target type.
 Fix this by changing the schema type to INTEGER; or the Scala type to String. (<console>:20)

-+ C02 NAME       VARCHAR  (VARCHAR)  NOT NULL  →  String
++ C02 name       VARCHAR  (varchar) NOT NULL  →  String
-+ C03 POPULATION INTEGER  (INTEGER)  NOT NULL  →  Int
++ C03 population INTEGER  (int4)    NOT NULL  →  Int
-x C04 GNP        DECIMAL  (DECIMAL)  NULL      →  Double x DECIMAL (DECIMAL) is ostensibly coercible to Double according to the JDBC
+x C04 gnp        NUMERIC  (numeric) NULL      →  Double x NUMERIC (numeric) is ostensibly coercible to Double according to the JDBC
      specification but is not a recommended target type.
 Fix this by changing the schema type to FLOAT or DOUBLE; or the Scala type to BigDecimal or BigDecimal. x Reading a NULL value into Double will result in a runtime failure.
 Fix this by making the schema type NOT NULL or by changing the Scala type to Option[Double] (<console>:20)

-x C05 INDEPYEAR  SMALLINT (SMALLINT) NULL      →
+x C05 indepyear  SMALLINT (int2)    NULL      →
    x Column is unused.
 Remove it from the SELECT statement. (<console>:20)